adivya-jain/notes-frontend/README.md

-Note Keeper App to keep personal Notes and link securely and safely at one place.
+Notes Keeper App to keep personal Notes and link securely and safely at one place.

 # Getting Started with Create React App